(561) 270-0913

 Contact The Russo Firm for Help With Your AFFF Firefighting Foam Lawsuit

 The last thing a firefighter or other professionals that use AFFF firefighting foam should have to worry about is possibly getting cancer.
-Using firefighting foam is to contain damage and harm, not incur it through toxic exposure.
+Using firefighting foam should contain damage and harm, not cause it through toxic exposure.
 A personal injury lawyer can help you pursue compensation for damages in an AFFF firefighting foam lawsuit.

 At The Russo Firm, our experienced personal injury lawyers can use their expertise in litigating claims and lawsuits to help you pursue compensation from the at-fault party’s insurance company.
-As the MDL progresses to a possible settlement, our personal injury attorneys can keep you knowledgeable of any updates and ensure you can receive compensation from any decision.
+As the MDL progresses to a possible settlement, our personal injury attorneys can keep you up-to-date and ensure you can receive compensation from any decision.